zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 *ACPI* is Advanced Configuration and Power Interface.
 It defines a power management timer that provides accurate time values.
 By [specification](http://www.uefi.org/sites/default/files/resources/ACPI_6.0.pdf) (*v6.0, April 2015*), frequency of the Power Management Timer should be `3.579545 MHz` (see section *4.8.2.1*):

 > The power management timer is a 24-bit or 32-bit fixed rate free running count-up timer that runs off a `3.579545 MHz` clock.
 The ACPI OS checks the `FADT` to determine whether the PM Timer is a 32-bit or 24-bit timer.
-The programming model for the PM Timer consists of event logic, and a read port to the counter value.
-The event logic consists of an event status and enable bit.
+The programming model for the PM Timer consists of event logic and a read port to the counter value.
+The event logic consists of an event status and enables bit.
 The status bit is set any time the last bit of the timer (bit 23 or bit 31) goes from set to clear or clear to set.
 If the `TMR_EN` bit is set, then the setting of the `TMR_STS` will generate an ACPI event in the `PM1_EVT` register grouping (referred to as `PMTMR_PME` in the diagram).
 The event logic is only used to emulate a larger timer.

 But why do we have exactly `3.579545 MHz` (which equals to `5×7×9/(8×11) MHz`)?
 Historically, this number comes from The National Television System Committee ([NTSC](https://en.wikipedia.org/wiki/NTSC)), here is [a nice explanation](https://en.wikipedia.org/wiki/NTSC#History) from Wikipedia:

 > In January 1950, the Committee was reconstituted to standardize color television.
 In December 1953, it unanimously approved what is now called the NTSC color television standard (later defined as RS-170a).
 The "compatible color" standard retained full backward compatibility with existing black-and-white television sets.
 Color information was added to the black-and-white image by introducing a color subcarrier of precisely `3.579545 MHz` (nominally `3.58 MHz`).
 The precise frequency was chosen so that horizontal line-rate modulation components of the chrominance signal would fall exactly in between the horizontal line-rate modulation components of the luminance signal, thereby enabling the chrominance signal to be filtered out of the luminance signal with minor degradation of the luminance signal.
-Due to limitations of frequency divider circuits at the time the color standard was promulgated, the color subcarrier frequency was constructed as composite frequency assembled from small integers, in this case 5×7×9/(8×11) MHz.
+Due to limitations of frequency divider circuits at the time the color standard was promulgated, the color subcarrier frequency was constructed as composite frequency assembled from small integers, in this case, 5×7×9/(8×11) MHz.
 The horizontal line rate was reduced to approximately 15,734 lines per second (`3.579545×2/455 MHz`) from 15,750 lines per second, and the frame rate was reduced to approximately 29.970 frames per second (the horizontal line rate divided by 525 lines/frame) from 30 frames per second.
 These changes amounted to 0.1 percent and were readily tolerated by existing television receivers.

 **HPET**